vinayakmishra4/DS-ML-COURSE/SQL/Data-Cleaning/Outliers/Outliers.md

 # 📖 Overview

-Outliers are data points that differ significantly from the rest of the observations in a dataset.
-They may occur due to data entry errors, measurement inaccuracies, or genuine rare events.
+Outliers are observations that differ significantly from the majority of the data in a dataset.
+They may occur due to incorrect data entry, measurement errors, system failures, or genuine rare events.

-Detecting and handling outliers is one of the most important steps in **Data Cleaning** because they can influence statistical analysis, visualizations, and Machine Learning models.
+If left untreated, outliers can distort statistical calculations, produce misleading visualizations, and negatively impact Machine Learning models.

-Understanding how to identify and manage outliers helps produce cleaner datasets, more accurate analyses, and better predictive models.
+This guide explains the fundamentals of outliers, the **Z-Score Method** for detecting them, and best practices for deciding whether to remove, replace, or retain them.

 ---

 # 🎯 Learning Objectives

-By the end of this guide, you will be able to:
+After completing this guide, you will be able to:

 - ✅ Understand what outliers are.
 - ✅ Identify why outliers occur.
-- ✅ Learn different methods for detecting outliers.
+- ✅ Learn common outlier detection techniques.
-- ✅ Understand the Z-Score method.
+- ✅ Understand the Z-Score Method.
-- ✅ Decide when to remove, replace, or keep outliers.
+- ✅ Know when to remove, replace, or keep outliers.
-- ✅ Apply best practices during data preprocessing.
+- ✅ Apply outlier handling during data cleaning.

 ---

-# 📌 What are Outliers?
+# 📌 What is an Outlier?

-An **outlier** is a data point that is significantly different from the majority of observations in a dataset.
+An **outlier** is a data point that lies far away from the majority of observations within a dataset.

 ### Example